John Light (actor)

-John Andrew Light Jr. (born 30 September 1973) is an English television, theatre, and film actor.
+John Andrew Light (born 30 September 1973) is an English television, theatre, and film actor.
 He has received a Laurence Olivier Award nomination for his supporting performance in the play Taken at Midnight (2014).

 Career

 Light appeared as Henry Lennox (with Richard Armitage and Daniela Denby-Ashe) in the BBC production North and South from the novel by Elizabeth Gaskell.
 He played the title character (the son of Rudyard Kipling) in the original Hampstead Theatre production of David Haig's My Boy Jack (1997).

 An early screen role came in Cider with Rosie (1998).
 He played Lord Edward Fitzgerald in the 1999 serialised adaptation of "Aristocrats" by Stella Tillyard.
 He portrayed British pilot Robert Newman in the German film Dresden, in which he spoke German; and played Geoffrey, Duke of Brittany in the 2003 film The Lion in Winter alongside Patrick Stewart, Glenn Close and Jonathan Rhys-Meyers.
 He played Satan in two films released in 2005 which were titled The Prophecy: Uprising and The Prophecy: Forsaken.
 He also appeared in the title role of the 2009 play A New World: A Life of Thomas Paine.

 In 2011, he appeared in an episode of BBC TV series Silk as Alan Bradley, a man accused of rape.

 In 2013, he appeared as Chief Inspector Roger Nelson in the BBC TV series WPC 56 (series 1), and he appeared as Hercule Flambeau, nemesis of Father Brown, in the BBC TV series Father Brown, a role he has reprised in a recurring capacity.

 Has appeared as Professor Felix Garwood in Lewis (2014 series 8 episode 2, both parts (The Lions of Nemea)) and in the pilot episode of the prequel Endeavour.

 In 2016, he appeared as Dacourt in the ITV series Maigret episode 1.2 "Maigret's Dead Man".

 Light is a prolific stage actor.
 His theatre performances include the Complete Works Festival in Stratford-upon-Avon, where he starred in Sean Holmes' Julius Caesar as Brutus and in Rupert Goold's The Tempest as Caliban.
 In 2012, he appeared as the titular character in Thom Pain (based on nothing), a role for which critics praised him.

 In 2015, Light starred in the play Taken at Midnight with Penelope Wilton.
 He received a nomination for an Olivier for Best Supporting Actor in a Play.
 Soon after he starred as Escamillo in Carmen Disrupted with Sharon Small.

 In late 2016 through early 2017, he was in a limited run of Mary Stuart along with Juliet Stevenson and Lia Williams at the Almeida.
 He continued the role after the play transferred to the West End's Duke of York's Theatre in 2018.

 In January 2019, it was announced that John Light would join the cast of Florian Zeller's "The Son."

 The play ran at the Kiln Theatre from 20 February 2019 through 6 April 2019.
 He reprised the role in the West End production in autumn 2019 at the Duke of York's Theatre.